DCotterill/halixia-hugo/content/ma/watch-video-lectures-1026.md

 layout: static
 ---

-Learn more about video lectures
+Learn more about video lectures.

 Video lectures collects scientific learning from around the globe, from universities such as Stanford and MIT, presenting them in accessible video lectures.